dCache/dcache-book2/config-PoolManager.md

 This is the partition type of the default partition.
 See [How to Pick a Pool](https://www.dcache.org/articles/wass.html) for more details.

-Commands related to DCACHE partitioning:
+Commands related to dCache partitioning:

 -   `pm types`